 Another way of combining slip trailing with underglaze is to decorate your pottery with slip from a slip trailer.
 This will create a textured pattern of your design.
 Then, once the slip has dried, you can paint a layer of underglaze on top.

 When the underglaze has dried, you can sand the underglaze down.
 The underglaze will rub down on the raised parts of the slip-trailed pattern.

 If the slip is a different color from the underglaze, the color of the slip will pop through the underglaze.
 The pattern of the slip will also show through the sanded underglaze.

 Sgraffito Underglaze Techniques

 The sgraffito technique involves painting multiple layers of slip or underglaze onto leather hard clay.
 When the underglaze is touch dry, the potter uses a sharp tool to carve through the painted layers.
-The idea is that the underlying clay is exposed by the lines made in the surface.
+The idea is that the underlying clay is exposed by the lines made on the surface.